suncoast-devs/handbook/assignments/color-picker-hooks.md

 ```
 // HINT: Instead of hard coded values here, use your
-// this.state attributes to dynamically create this color
+// state attributes to dynamically create this color
 const newBackgroundColor = `hsl(50,8%,20%)`
 const newStyle = { backgroundColor: newBackgroundColor  }
 ```